Research, Product Design, Metrics.

 Glidewell Dental’s primary business is in creating and delivering dental crowns (caps for teeth that are designed to restore their original size and shape) to be permanently placed in a patient’s mouth by their dentist.
-Because Glidewell is not directly applying the crowns to the patient, it can be difficult to acquire knowledge of how our products are meeting expectations.
+Because Glidewell Dental is not the one directly applying the crowns to the patient, it can be difficult to understand if our products meet expectations.

 In an effort to reduce the handling and processing costs of paper evaluation slips, and also to make it easier for dentists to submit evaluations, a feature in the customer portal (My Account) was created to allow customers to submit their evaluations online.
 However, despite being available for months the feature was not receiving as much usage as expected.